imsweb/staging-client-java/README.md

 ### Lookup a schema

 A common operation is to look up a schema based on primary site, histology and optionally one or more discriminators.
-Each staging algorithm has a `SchemaLookup` object customized for the specific inputs needed to stage.
+Each staging algorithm has a `SchemaLookup` object customized for the specific inputs needed to lookup a schema.

 For Collaborative Staging, use the `CsSchemaLookup` object.
 Here is a lookup based on site and histology.